muxcmux/besedka/README.md

 ### Overriding the site config and the page for which comments are loaded

-By default the comment widget will request the config assiciated with the current hostname.
+By default the comment widget will request the config associated with the current hostname.
 You can explicitly require a different site and page by providing a config `<script>` tag:

 ```html